fbpx

 The Saltstraumen maelstrom at its strongest.

 Once you're done, Bodø itself is worth a few hours of your time.
-The city is preparing itself for its year in the spotlight as European Capital of Culture in 2024, so expect a lot of changes in the months and years to come.
+The city is enjoying its year in the spotlight as European Capital of Culture in 2024, so expect a lot going on throughout the year.

 Birdwatching on Røst